Saving

 If you’re planning a vacation, saving for a downpayment, or other life events that will occur sometime in the next 1-7 years, you may want to consider a CD (otherwise known as a certificate of deposit).
 These accounts are offered by most banks, and have a higher interest rate in exchange for the requirement of leaving the funds in place for an agreed-upon amount of time (ie; 18-months).

 These are NOT the best accounts to use for emergency funds since you need to be able to access those quickly and without penalty when an emergency occurs.
-Make sure you read the full terms and will be able to keep that cash in place for the duration of the set term.
+Make sure you read the full terms and that you are able to keep that cash in place for the duration of the set term.

 Timeline: 7+ years or Retirement